Shrit1401/Daydream/Readme.md

 ### 6. Adaptive Personalization

-Over time, Daydream learns your writing style and emotional vocabulary.
+Daydream learns your writing style and emotional cues over time.
-Summaries and stories start to sound more like you — because they’re based on your patterns.
+Reflections and stories become increasingly personalized — they sound like they’re written just for you.

 ## A little todo list